ForestAdmin/documentation-user-guide/integrations/metabase.md

 <figure><img src="../.gitbook/assets/image (575).png" alt=""><figcaption></figcaption></figure>

-Then, click on "Edit in builder" to start creating your smart chart.
+Then, click on "Edit in builder" to start creating your Smart Chart.

 **Component**